LEO0331/Mini_projects/CodingPractice/leetcode412_FizzBuzz.md

 # Concept
 Array
 # Solution
-Push corresponding values to the array based on the description followed by index or use map() to simplify
+Push the corresponding value to the array based on the description followed by index or use map() to simplify
 ```
 /*
  * @param {number} n